CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 less important after we fit a stream temperature term.
 Stream temperature ends up as by far the most important predictor.
-One challenge we have seen in too many other analyses is that with the large data sets we have, lots of small signals are statistically significant.
+One challenge we have seen in too many other analyses is that with the large datasets we have, lots of small signals are statistically significant.

 # GAMM Analysis